neooblaster/zcl_log_util/README.md

 > Available in ``Demo 010``.

-From my point of view, this is the best way to register an entry in the log table, because the here before statement will respond to the _where-used_ case.
+From my point of view, this is the best way to register an entry in the log table, because the here-before statement will respond to the _where-used_ case.